1976 Sabah Air GAF Nomad crash: Causes

+Four Corners TV series exposé

 Design flaw of the aircraft – This is the second Nomad aircraft crash following the first crash on 3 October 1973 when the aircraft was leased to Royal Australian Air Force (RAAF) as A18-002 in July 1973.
 The 3rd Nomad aircraft crash occurred on 6 August 1976 during a test flight at Avalon Airport, Australia, exactly 2 months after the Malaysian Double Six Crash.
 In November 1995, 20 years after the Double Six Crash, the Four Corners TV series of the Australian Broadcasting Corporation (ABC), which is noted for its investigative exposés, ran a programme on the dangers of Nomad aircraft which had been suppressed over the years.
 At the time when the programme was broadcast, there were a total of 19 Nomad accidents with 56 deaths.
 It was the aircraft crash flown by Glen Donovan on 12 March 1990 that caused a mutiny among Australian army pilots and the usage of all military Nomads were discontinued after that.
 Harry Bradford was a former RAAF test pilot.
 He found controllability issues of the aircraft especially during its handling on approach and landing.
 However, his reports were being suppressed because it could harm the reputation GAF and Australian national interests.
 A former GAF design engineer, Paul Hughes, bought 16 Nomad aircraft through his own corporation.
 However, soon after that, he filed a legal suit against Nomad for a number of aircraft defects such as a defective tail design and maximum weight limit that the aircraft can carry which was far lower than advertised weight limit.
 The Australian government finally paid A$ 4 million to Hughes Corporation.
 Hughes then disposed of 15 out of 16 aircraft that he had bought.
-Tun Fuad's family now believed that the aircraft faulty design is a more likely cause of the Double Six Crash.
+Tun Fuad's family believed that the aircraft's faulty design was a more likely cause of the Double Six Crash back in 1999.

 Aftermath

 A monument known as the Double Six Monument was later built at the crash site in order to commemorate the tragedy.

-Malaysian Home Ministry has banned the book titled Peter J Mojuntin – The Golden Son of The Kadazan as soon as it was published in May 1978.
+Malaysian Home Ministry banned the book titled Peter J Mojuntin – The Golden Son of The Kadazan as soon as it was published in May 1978.
 The book contains detailed description of events happened before, during, and after the aircraft crash.
 The ban has not been lifted since then in order to ensure "public safety as the book was very critical of the federal government".
 Since 2010, various quarters have been seeking to lift the ban on the book.
+In May 2024, former chief minister Tan Sri Joseph Pairin Kitingan had expressed his hopes to Prime Minister Datuk Seri Anwar Ibrahim to consider lifting the ban on the book on the closing of the state-level Kaamatan Festival.